+Site Name: Site Ref/Policy Number: Station Road (East of Furniss Way) UE21/BD73

+The site is a mixture of greenfield and brownfield land located close to West Town Local Centre.
+There are two existing businesses fronting Station Road and housing on the eastern side.
+The remainder of the site is open farmland.

+- Uncertain for Brent Geese - Proximity to nature designations (Chichester & Langstone Harbours SPA/Ramsar site) - Site lies within Havant Biodiversity Action Plan (BAP) Harbour and Coastal Action Area - Potential noise impacts from neighbouring employment area - Potential ground quality issues associated with previous and/or current use of site - Site includes or is close to existing sewerage infrastructure - Southern Water has advised that sewerage capacity in network closest to site is limited - Adjacent to undeveloped area - Moderate potential for previously unidentified archaeological deposits

+Local bus services

-Site Name: Site Ref/Policy Number: Station Road (East of Furniss Way) UE21/BD73 Description of Site: 0221/0013 • d land loostad aloos to West Town Loost The site is a mixture of greenfield and brownfiel Centre.
-There are two existing businesses front side.
-The remainder of the site is open farmland Known Constraints: I. 8 Longotono Horbouro CDA/Domoor oito) Proximity to nature designations (Chichester Site lies within Levent Diadiversity Action Dia Site lies within Havant Biodiversity Action Pla Potential noise impacts from neighbouring er Potential ground quality issues associated w Site includes or is close to existing severage Site includes or is close to existing severage Southern Water has advised that sources Southern Water has advised that sewerage of Adjacent to undeveloped area capacity in network closest to site is inflited l archagolagical dangeita Moderate potential for previously unidentified Existing Transport Provision: Local bus services Existing Accessibility to Local Services/Fac The site is located close to West Town Local Centre Site Opportunities: ill deliver 1,000 equere metres of new husiness A comprehensive mixed use development w • • premises and create between 14 to 36 new j To provide new homes including affordable of the second seco Policy UE21/BD73 - Site Specific Developme A coordinated approach needs to be taken to Access to the barrow to be provided off Statistical Access to the homes to be provided off Static Access to the new business units to be provided off Furniss Way Transport Statement required to inform the planning application Heritage Statement, of an appropriate level of detail, to support planning application o support a planning application, which sets out how screening and the design of buildings will mitigate any impacts on the undeveloped area Mitigata any imposte an Brant Casaa and/ar wadara (Balia) (DM22) Mitigate any impacts on Brent Geese and/or waders (Policy DM23) Employment and Skills Plan to support planning application Investigate ground quality conditions, as part of a planning application, and address any matters arising as relevant were reading at the pressent point of Southern Water request connection to the se adequate connection. ewerage system at the hearest point of Appropriate easement from existing sewage/waste infrastructure Appropriate easement from existing sewage/
+• The site is located close to West Town Local Centre

+- A comprehensive mixed use development will deliver 1,000 square metres of new business premises and create between 14 to 36 new jobs - To provide new homes including affordable dwellings

+Policy UE21/BD73 - Site Specific Development Requirements:

+- A coordinated approach needs to be taken to the delivery of this mixed use site - Access to the homes to be provided off Station Road - Access to the new business units to be provided off Furniss Way - Transport Statement required to inform the planning application - Heritage Statement, of an appropriate level of detail, to support planning application - A Landscape Assessment may be required to support a planning application, which sets out how screening and the design of buildings will mitigate any impacts on the undeveloped area - Mitigate any impacts on Brent Geese and/or waders (Policy DM23) - Employment and Skills Plan to support planning application - Investigate ground quality conditions, as part of a planning application, and address any matters arising as relevant - Southern Water request connection to the sewerage system at the nearest point of adequate capacity - Appropriate easement from existing sewage/waste infrastructure